pedrosatulio/Thermoplasmonics/README.md

 - Model NP monodispersity: _include a distribution of NP sizes to mimic the spectral broadening seen in experimental data_;
 - Add support for direct import of external files of nanofluid spectrum for solar simulation;
 - Add [Discrete Dipole Approximation (DDA)][#10] support for NPs of arbitrary shape;
-- Expand the FMD implementation to include the thermal simulation of single NP and [plasmonic metamolecules][#11]:
+- Expand FDM implementation to include the thermal simulation of single NP and [plasmonic metamolecules][#11]:
     1. _Steady-state heat transfer_
     2. _Transient heat transfer_
     3. _Add support for different laser pulse regimes_